 - end of life.

 We can help with claims for benefits like personal independence payment, attendance allowance, ESA, universal credit and carer’s allowance.
 We can help challenge decisions, from mandatory reconsideration through to appeal.

 We can also help with applying for grants from Macmillan and help with health costs such as travel to hospital.

-You can contact us face to face at the Lister Hospital Stevenage, Watford General Hospital, Peace Hospice Care and Grove House (Rennie Grove Hospice Care) for St Albans Hospital.
+You can contact us face to face at the Lister Hospital Stevenage, Watford General Hospital, Peace Hospice Care, Hospice of Saint Francis and Grove House (Rennie Grove Hospice Care) for St Albans Hospital.
 The service is also available over the phone and by email.